-It should be emphasized that this report does not provide indicators of CO2 emissions leakage, but rather tracks electricity generation and net electricity imports and related CO2 emissions in the RGGI region for 2016 to 2018, relative to baseline years prior to implementation of the RGGI program.
+It should be emphasized that this report does not provide indicators of CO2 emissions leakage, but rather tracks electricity generation and net electricity imports and related CO2 emissions in the RGGI region for 2017 to 2019, relative to baseline years prior to implementation of RGGI.
 Determining whether CO2 emissions leakage has occurred requires the evaluation of a hypothetical counterfactual - the amount of CO2 emissions from non-RGGI electric generation that would occur, assuming there is no shift in electric generation to CO2-emitting non-RGGI electric generators as a result of the implementation of the RGGI CO2 Budget Trading Program.
 In theory, an increase in CO2 emissions or CO2 emission rate from non-RGGI electric generation as compared to a historical baseline year could occur in a scenario in which CO2 emissions leakage does not occur.
 Conversely, leakage could theoretically occur in a scenario in which CO2 emissions and CO2 emission rate for non-RGGI electric generation decreased as compared to a historical baseline year, as such emissions could have decreased further under a hypothetical counterfactual in which no CO2 emissions leakage occurs.

-Changes in these data over time may point to potential CO2 emissions leakage as a result of the RGGI CO2 Budget Trading Program, or a lack thereof, but may also be the result of wholesale electricity market and fuel market dynamics unrelated to the RGGI program, or a combination of these factors.
+Changes in these data over time may point to potential CO2 emissions leakage as a result of states implementing the CO2 Budget Trading Program, or a lack thereof, but may also be the result of wholesale electricity market and fuel market dynamics unrelated to the implementation of the CO2 Budget Trading Program, or a combination of these factors.